vdorseuil/ScracthML/transformers/README.md

 - **`model.py`**: Contains the implementation of the Transformer model, including the encoder, decoder, and self-attention mechanisms.
 - **`train.py`**: Script to train the Transformer model on a dataset, including data loading, training loop, and checkpoint saving.
 - **`eval.py`**: Script to evaluate the Transformer model on the test set, including generating example translations and computing the test loss.
+- **`generate.py`**: Script to interactively translate English sentences to French using the trained Transformer model.

 ## Highlights